Skip to main content

 • Stick to soft, cool foods: yogurt, pudding, applesauce, smoothies, mashed potatoes, scrambled eggs

-• Avoid hot liquids for 24 hours — they can dissolve the blood clot
+• No hot liquids for 24 hours.
+They can break down the blood clot.

-• No crunchy, hard, or sticky foods for at least 3–5 days
+• No crunchy, hard, or sticky foods for at least 3 to 5 days

 Oral Hygiene